MicrosoftDocs/msteams-docs/msteams-platform/m365-apps/extend-m365-meeting-app.md

 ### Update Microsoft Entra app registration for SSO

 [Microsoft Entra single sign-on (SSO)](../tabs/how-to/authentication/tab-sso-overview.md) for meeting apps works the same way in Outlook as it does in Teams.
-However, you need to manually add the Outlook application ID to your Microsoft Entra app registration in your tenant's **App registrations** portal.
+However, you need to manually add the Outlook application ID to your Microsoft Entra app registration.

 1. Sign in to [Azure portal](https://portal.azure.com) with your test tenant account.
 1. Open **App registrations**.